tien/tien.github.io/_posts/2019-03-31-a-break-from-SPA.md

 This weekend, I have decided to take on a different approach to how web applications are usually pieced together.
 Normally, the architecture would generally sound like the following:

-- On one end, you have a server in the back sptting out data in RESTful format, preferably from some sort of database.
+- On one end, you have a server in the back spitting out data in RESTful format, preferably from some sort of database.
 - And at the front, you have some sort of massive Javascript framework whose main job is to query the data from the server, storing it in a centralised state and directing both data flow and user interactions in a timely matter.
 All without refreshing or redirecting.
 - This approach is called Single Page Application architecture.